-In February 2021, the IASB issued amendments to IAS 1 and Practice Statement 2 on Making Materiality Judgments, which provide guidance and examples to help entities apply materiality judgments when disclosing accounting policies.
+Amendments to IAS 1 and Practice Statement 2 on Making Materiality Judgments provide guidance and examples to help entities apply materiality judgments when disclosing accounting policies.
 The amendments should help entities disclose more useful information about accounting policies by replacing the requirement for entities to disclose "significant" accounting policies with a requirement to disclose "material" accounting policies, and by adding guidance on how entities should apply the concept materiality in making decisions on disclosure of information about accounting policies.